jkrauth/shg_frog/README.md

 ##### Newport Stage #####
 * The best and cheapest solution to get a motorized translation stage in our case was to buy an actuator (Newport TRA25-CC) and combine it with an existing manual stage.
 * The minimum incremental motion of this device is 0.2 micron.
-For laser pulses with a pulse lenght of <20fs a better actuator might be considered.
+For laser pulses with a pulse length of <20fs a better actuator might be considered.

 ##### ANDO Spectrometer #####